Call4Cloud | MMP-C | Autopilot | Device Preparation

 7. Performing a sync

-So I made sure I run Procmon with system privileges and watched the omadmclient.exe process while performing a sync with Intune
+So, I made sure I ran Procmon with system privileges and watched the omadmclient.exe process while performing a sync with Intune

-When looking at the key it tries to find, we are noticing it is looking specifically at the SslClientCertReference key
+When looking at the key it tries to find, we notice it is looking specifically at the SslClientCertReference key

 Did you spot the MY;User part in that key?
 Not Machine but User!
 After fetching that key, it starts looking for the profile path of the S-1-5-18 user.
 Guess what that SID stands for